radiant-ai-hub/docker-genai/install/rsm-msba-windows.md

 ## Installing the RSM-MSBA-GENAI-INTEL computing environment on Windows

 Please follow the instructions below to install the rsm-msba-genai-intel computing environment.
-It has Python, R, Radiant, Postgres, Spark and various required packages pre-installed.
+It has Python, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Upgrade Windows